HoangLa95/qualitedevs2/PSs/ps5.md

 3. Compile and execute the code to observe its behavior based on user input.

 4. In `getLevelFromUser`, implement an input validator that allows only 3 attempts, with an integer between `firstLevel` and `lastLevel` (e.g., from 1 to 5).
-After 3 failed attempts, the function should throw an error.
+After 3 failed attempts, the function should throw an exception.

 We will not handle this error immediately because we want to return to the gameâ€™s main menu, which should not be accessible from `getLevelFromUser`.
 Error handling without terminating the program is always preferable to stopping execution with an error code.